TheOsceola - FSU basketball falls to 0-4 after hot start evaporates in loss to Florida

 But the regression to the mean was harsh and remarkably fast for the Seminoles.
 Less than seven minutes into the second half, that sizable halftime lead was gone.

-By the time the buzzer sounded, the 76-67 final score was not at all indicative of how dominant a first half it was by the Seminoles in front of an active Tucker Civic Center crowd.
+By the time the buzzer sounded, the 76-67 final score was not at all indicative of how dominant a first half it was by the Seminoles in front of an active Tucker Civic Center crowd of 9,182 fans.

+"You have to give the University of Florida credit.
+I thought they did a much better job of sticking to their gameplan," FSU head coach Leonard Hamilton said. " I thought for them to be down like they were at halftime, to come back and make the adjustments offensively and defensively, mostly defensively.
+I thought their energy in the second half created some turnovers.
+I thought we made some poor decisions, they got the momentum, and we never seemed to be able to get it back."

 With the loss, FSU is 0-4 for the first time since the 1959-60 season.
 The Gators (3-1) have won two straight games against the Seminoles after FSU won the previous seven before that.